Skip links

 Kim Burke, M.Ed

-Hear valuable insights and practical strategies for a successful ESY experience.
-This session will address the unique needs of 5th graders transitioning to junior high and 8th graders transitioning to high school during ESY.
+Hear valuable insights and practical strategies for a successful Extended School Year experience.
+This session will address the unique needs of educators providing ESY instruction including curriculum suggestions and support needed.

 • Practical strategies for a successful Extended School Year (ESY) experience